 I don’t know, that applies to me, maybe it doesn’t apply to you but I’d love to know why do you do it?
 Let me know, I’m really curious to know.
 So there are a number of reasons why I believe we should stop apologising, stop saying I’m sorry for this.

-And because you are d/Deaf or hard of hearing and the only situation comes with it.
+And because you are deaf or hard of hearing and the only situation comes with it.

 Here are the reasons why I think we should stop apologising.